Become a Music Mentor

 Be available for at least 4 hours per week on a given afternoon/evening so that we can grow your studio.

-If you are on a visa, the visa must not expire before two years have elapsed, unless you have a document to prove that it will be renewed immediately without a grace period or gap
+If you are on a visa, the visa must not expire before one year has elapsed, unless you have a document to prove that it will be renewed immediately without a grace period or gap

 Legal documentation to work in the United States